BrandiMac/space-products/doc/visibility.rst

 ***********************
 Sample Mission Plans
 ***********************

-For quick start demonstrating the use of the :ref:`VisibilityCalculator` and :ref:`VisibilitySegment` objects, you may find the following `Sample Mission Plans
+For missions demonstrating the use of the :ref:`VisibilityCalculator` and :ref:`VisibilitySegment` objects, you may find the following `Sample Mission Plans
 <https://ai-solutions
 .com/_help_Files/sample_mission_plans.htm>`_ (included with